runconvert-logo

 Here are some common questions and answers about wma and ogg file conversions asked by our users on RunConvert.com.

-Q: Is it safe to convert OGG files on RunConvert?
+Q: Is it safe to convert WMA files on RunConvert?

-A: Safe as a locked soundboard!
-RunConvert encrypts your OGG files and deletes them after conversion.
-Your tracks stay private.
-Worried about your game audio getting out?
-RunConvert’s cloud system keeps it secure, no matter where you are.
+A: Safe as a locked playlist!
+RunConvert encrypts your WMA files and deletes them after conversion.
+Your songs or voice memos are secure.
+Worried about your audio getting out?
+RunConvert keeps it under wraps.

 What is WMA (Windows Media Audio)?